bluegravitystudios/BlueGravityStudio/README.md

 ## What We Do

-Our studio is a dynamic and multifaceted organization, dedicated to excellence across multiple sectors and platforms.
+Our studio is a dynamic and multifaceted organization, dedicated to excellence in developing high-quality titles.
 With a diverse team of professionals, we possess the required skill set for a committed and specialized approach to every project we undertake.
 Our expertise allows us to navigate complex challenges and deliver tailor-made solutions that meet our clients' needs.
 Our dedication to innovation, quality, and customer satisfaction sets us apart in the competitive marketplace.
 We strive to build lasting relationships with our clients by exceeding expectations and consistently delivering exceptional results.

 **With that in mind, our studio offers:**